TronixLab/ModBus-RTU-Temperature-Humidity-SHT20-Sensor/README.md

 | **Fig. 1** *MAX485 TTL to RS-485 Interface Module* |

 ### Description
 This low-power transceiver module uses the Maxim MAX485 IC to enable serial communication over extremely long cable runs (up to 4000 feet / 1200 meters).
 At a data rate of up to 2.5Mbps, serial data can be transmitted in both directions (half duplex).
-The modules run on a standard 5V power supply and use 5V logic levels, allowing them to be interfaced to the hardware serial ports of microcontrollers like Atmega, PIC, ESP, Pico, among others.
+The modules run on a standard 5V power supply and use 5V logic levels, allowing them to be interfaced to the hardware serial ports of microcontrollers like Atmega, PIC, ESP, Pico, and among others.
 It is also possible to connect multiple modules together to communicate with up to 32 devices.
 In Modbus RTU, RS-485 allows for master/slave communication, with a maximum of 247 slaves for one master.
 A repeater module is required in the circuit to achieve this.

 ### Key Features of MAX485 TTL to RS-485 Interface Module
 * Use MAX485 Interface chip